ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-example-readme.md

 ### Example walkthrough

 The quick start example blinks the LED on your platform on and off.
-The main thread additionally takes a snapshot of the device's runtime statistics and display them through serial to your PC.
+The main thread also takes a snapshot of the device's runtime statistics and displays them over a serial connection to your PC.
 The snapshot includes:

 - System information:
    - Mbed OS version: Defaults to 999999.